davejachimiak/fuci-travis/README.md

 ### Adding custom tester plugins

-Fuci ships with some tester plugins.
+Fuci tester plugins should be designed to returns two things: Whether a failed build has failed with a specific testing framework (e.g. RSpec, Cucumber) and the command-line command that runs those specific failures.
+As of now, Fuci ships with only an RSpec tester plugin.
 If you want to add custom testers, add them in the configuration:
 ```ruby
 Fuci::Travis.configure do |fu|
   fu.add_testers Fuci::Spec, Fuci::Jasmine